department-of-veterans-affairs/vets-website/_disability/4-conditions-pow.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you are a former POW with disabilities related to your captivity, you may be eligible for compensation.
-VA has identified several conditions presumed to be related to the deprivations, traumas, and cold injuries sustained by POWs.
-If you are a former POW and have been diagnosed with one or more of the conditions listed below and it has manifest to a compensable degree (at least 10 percent disabling) at any time following active duty military service, VA presumes that the condition is associated with your POW experience.
+If you are a former POW with disabilities related to your service and captivity, you may be eligible for compensation.
+If, after your service, you are diagnosed as being at least 10% disabled by one or more of the conditions listed below, VA presumes it is because of your POW experience, no matter how long you were in captivity.

-### For former POWs, who were captive for any length of time, the following conditions are presumed to be service connected:
+### Are you eligible for compensation?

+Yes, if:

--	Osteoporosis (for claims filed on or after October 10, 2008, if the POW also has a diagnosis of Post Traumatic Stress Disorder (PTSD))
+-	You have osteoporosis (if you filed your claim on or after October 10, 2008, #and you have a PTSD diagnosis)
--	Psychosis
--	Any of the anxiety states
+-	You have a neuropsychiatric condition, including psychosis, dysthymic disorder (depressive neurosis), and any of the anxiety states (for example, PTSD)
--	Dysthymic disorder (or depressive neurosis)
--	Residuals of frostbite (if the POW was detained in climactic conditions consistent with the occurrence of frostbite)
+-	You have a cold injury (Lasting effects of frostbite from detention in a cold climate.)
--	Post-traumatic osteoarthritis
+-	You have post-traumatic osteoarthritis
--	Stroke and its complications
--	Atherosclerotic heart disease and its complications
+-	You have experienced a stroke
-- Hypertensive vascular disease, including hypertensive heart disease, and their complications
+-	You have hypertensive vascular disease, including hypertensive heart disease

 ### For former POWs who were captive for 30 days or more, the following additional conditions are presumed to be service connected:

-- Osteoporosis (for claims filed on or after September 28, 2009; a diagnosis of PTSD is not required if the POW was captive for 30 days or more)
+-	Osteoporosis (for claims filed on or after September 28, 2009; no PTSD diagnosis is required.)
--	Avitaminosis
--	Beriberi (including beriberi heart disease)
--	Chronic dysentery
+-	Any nutritional deficiencies, including avitaminosis, beriberi, malnutrition – including optic atrophy connected to malnutrition -- and pellagra
 -	Helminthiasis
--	Malnutrition (including optic atrophy associated with malnutrition)
--	Pellagra
--	Any other nutritional deficiency
--	Irritable bowel syndrome
--	Peptic ulcer disease
--	Peripheral neuropathy (except where directly related to infectious disease)
+-	Peripheral neuropathy (unless caused by infectious disease.)
--	Cirrhosis of the liver
+-	Digestive disorders, including peptic ulcer disease, chronic dysentery, irritable bowel syndrome, and cirrhosis of the liver

+### Who is covered
+You

+### Available benefits
+-	Compensation benefits
+-	Health care benefits

+How it works
+Certain conditions are presumed to be related to time spent in captivity.
+These presumptive disabilities are based on studies of the long-term effects of captivity, deprivation, trauma, and cold injury.
+If a former POW is diagnosed as having one or more of these conditions to a degree that is at least 10% disabling, VA presumes that it is associated with the POW experience.

 </div>
 </div>